-Crowds will be moderate.
-The Disney theme parks will still have plenty of guests, but you will be able to experience more rides and attractions during your visit with less waiting.
-You can still benefit from Disney's FastPass+ system, though, so be sure to use it when you need it for attractions like Big Thunder Mountain Railroad and Expedition Everest.
+Since autumn is the shoulder season, crowds will be moderate, and you will be able to experience more rides and attractions during your visit.
+You can still benefit from Disney's FastPass+ system, though, so be sure to use it when you need it for popular attractions like Big Thunder Mountain Railroad and Expedition Everest.

-- Some theme park rides or attractions may be closed for refurbishment in October.
+The only downside is some theme park rides and attractions may be closed for refurbishment in October.

-- Some special events like Mickey's Not-So-Scary Halloween Party require a ticket to attend.
+One of the month's main events is Mickey's Not So Scary Halloween Party, which includes costume parties, parades, fireworks, and shows.
+The event continues on select nights throughout the month across many areas of the park; don't miss checking out the spooky decorations in the Magic Kingdom.
 Tickets must be purchased in advance, and the park will be closed for the duration of the special event, so be prepared to adjust your schedule as needed.